ECIP 1112: Olympia Treasury Contract Source

 • Upgraded Clients:

-Clients that implement ECIP-1111 and ECIP-1112 will correctly process Type-2 transactions and redirect BASEFEE to the hardcoded treasury address.
+Clients that implement ECIP-1111 and ECIP-1112 will correctly process Type-2 (EIP-1559) transactions and redirect the BASEFEE to the hardcoded treasury address.

 • Non-Upgraded Clients:

-• Continue to burn the BASEFEE or handle it incorrectly
+• Continue to burn the BASEFEE or process it incorrectly.

 Contract and Tooling Compatibility

-• Type-0 transactions remain valid and are unaffected by this upgrade.
+• Legacy Transactions: Type-0 transactions remain valid and unaffected.

-• Previously deployed contracts that do not reference the BASEFEE or Treasury address will continue to operate as before.
+• Existing Contracts: Deployed contracts that do not reference the BASEFEE or Treasury address will continue to function normally.

-• Tooling and dApps that are EIP-1559-agnostic remain fully functional, ensuring forward compatibility for existing integrations.
+• Tooling and dApps: Applications that are EIP-1559-agnostic remain fully functional.

 Security Considerations